simcline/fsql/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fsql is to ...
+fsql is a less verbose, more powerful version of fql (https://github.com/HikaGenji/fql) which is a functional DSL for querying dataframes.

 ## Installation